sunvox-by-example/Way-of-SunVox/Tutorials/1--Make-sound-with-a-module/README.md

-### Way-of-the-SunVox Tutorial 1: Make Sound With a Module
+## Tutorial 1: Make Sound With a Module

+---

   ![](https://github.com/way-of-the-sunvox/Way-of-the-SunVox/blob/master/Tutorials/1--Make-sound-with-a-module/Media/tutorial_1-video_1.gif "Tutorial 1 Gif 1")

   1. Move the mouse up to the menu icon in the center right window, which is the module window.
   2. Select "New" from the menu